 The Rocks

-However, the hour was almost up so they rode through the city to the Rocks.
-It’s such an interesting place in Sydney.
+They rode through the Rocks, such an interesting place in/of Sydney.
 It’s the most historic place in Australia!
 It is a neighbourhood of historic laneways in the shadow of Sydney Harbour Bridge.
 The Rocks became established shortly after the colony’s formation in 1788 so it is the oldest residential, developed area in Australia – the birthplace of modern Sydney.
 With the arrival of European settlers in 1788, it was here that the convicts first set up house and shop.